Why Are Amish Doughnuts So Good?

 Balancing Indulgence with Moderation

-Fresh yeast is your best friend.
-If the yeast doesn’t foam in warm water, it’s time for a new batch.
+• Yeast: Fresh yeast is crucial—if it doesn’t foam when proofed in warm water, replace it with a new batch.

 Mastering the Technique

-• Turn dough only once in the fryer
+Turn the dough only once in the fryer for even cooking.

 Common Mistakes to Avoid